Bobrac3023/Secureworkspace/README.md

 As an example, a tourist may find useful information pertaining to "visit times" and "how to get there".
 Likewise anyone with interest in architecture can find useful information under "tickle your curosity" link on the landing page.Furthermore, details on the "information page" can be used to to arrive at decisons on the reasons to to visit the Taj.
 Visitors to the website can leave their details to get in touch with the author or upload their own experiences via the "upload files and image" section under the "Contact us" page.

-2. user stories
+2. Features.
-Four pages have been created for this project named as "home", the landing page, "information", "gallery" and "contact us".
+        a.The website is designed using the "Mobile First" Responsive approach using a structure layout using "meta" tags. b.The website has four pages including the landing page.
+"Home", "Information", "Gallery" and "Contact Us". c.The header inclues the title of the website " Taj Mahal- An Eternal Calling and is common across all pages d.The footer inlcudes the "copyright" and " author" details including icons for social media e.The chocie of foreground and background colors have the right contrast providing a rich user experience .
+        d.
+All images, inclduing the hero image has a "alt " element to cater for the visually impaired.
+        f.
+All images in the gallery have the right resolution when viewed across screens with different viewports.
+        g.
+External links referenced in the " tickle your curosity" on the home page and "best time to visit" section under the information page open in a seperate tab. h.CSS media queires used where appropriate for different screen sizes.
+        i.
+Masonry layout used to align images in the "Gallery" page. j.Relative paths are used for refering to folders and files. l.Favicon is used to differentiate the page in browser tab
+        j.
+"Keywords" and "Description" incldued for search engine optimization.

 1.Home page ( landing page) : -
     This page is divided into three sections, namely the header, main and footer section.
 This page is the landing page which greets the user when the url is clicked.
 The landing page has a header with the title " The Taj- An Eternal Calling" , navigation links to the other pages.
 These navigation links change color when the user hovers the mouse over it
     Inside the hero image just below the header, in the center is another link named"architecture of the taj" which opens in a new external page.
 The  image explains the architecture of the taj and has been sourced from an external source
     The footer section display the authorship of the website, copyright information and the social media icons
-2. Information page: T
+2. Information page:
-    he information page has header titled" !!!
+    The information page has header titled" !!!
 Explore the modern wonder of the world!!!, followed by a short paragraph.
 The paragraph, outlines what the user would experience when he/she visits the Taj and what other things they neeed to do there.
     There are four sections outlined below which provide additonal information and answer queries uppermost in the mind of  visitors
     a.
 Reasons to visit the "Wow" factor
     b.
 Historical facts